WildTeamTwo/baltimore/README.md

 # Build instructions
 ./mvnw clean install

+# Run app locally
+Currently the app only runs locally.
+If you wish to help move the app to the cloud, then contact us.

-# Run as a Spring Boot app
+1. Run as a Spring Boot app
 Navigate to the project home direcorty and run the spring boot plugin.
 ```
 > cd /{project_home}/bmore-analytical
 > ./mvnw spring-boot:run
 ```

-# Run as a JAR
+2. Run using start script
 Download the source run the commands below:
 ```
 > cd {project_home_directory}/bmore-analytical
 > ./start.sh
 ```
 # First time running
-The first execution of the app will prompt you to create working directories.
+The first execution will prompt you to create required working directories.
 This is where raw data will be stored.
+Confirm "yes".